Top 10 Regression Testing Tools and Frameworks | Updated 2025

 Highlight Features:

-- Ideal for both static and dynamic resources, including dynamic web applications.
+- Handles both static and dynamic resources.

-- Fully portable and 100% compatible with Java.
+- Fully portable and 100% Java-based.

 9. Rainforest QA